tvanden3/scrumflow/README.md

-# Dummy repo
+#Scrumflow repo

-This repository is a blank repository where students can try different practices on GitHub.
+Created a login for students and created a section for students to view their grades.